 6.)
 If there are equalization payments made as part of a divorce judgment relative to a property settlement, this equalization payment has to be made.

 7.)
 There may be bank accounts, or other investment accounts, that have to be divided.

 Of course, this list is far from being all-inclusive.
-There are many other possibilities as well relative to items that have to be completed prior to a divorce being fully completed.
+There are many other possibilities as well as relative to items that have to be completed prior to a divorce being fully completed.
 While it is a momentous and life-changing moment the day a divorce judgment is entered, there is still post-judgment work in most cases that have to be completed.
 It is vital that a party, in most instances, continue to use the services of an attorney to ensure this post-judgment work is completed properly.

 If you have post-judgment work that you need to be completed, you can contact Stange Law Firm, PC at 314-963-4700.
 We have divorce attorneys in St. Louis, Missouri that can help you.